totalopenstation/totalopenstation/docs/installing.rst

 Total Open Station is packaged for OpenSUSE.
 Installing is as easy as::

-   $ sudo zypper ar http://download.opensuse.org/repositories/Application:/Geo/openSUSE_12.1/ GEO
+   $ sudo zypper ar http://download.opensuse.org/repositories/Application:/Geo/openSUSE_Leap_15.1/ GEO
    $ sudo zypper refresh
    $ sudo zypper install TotalOpenStation

+Change the OpenSUSE version as your wish.

 Debian and Ubuntu
 -----------------